Rebilly/rebilly-recomponents/packages/recomponents/README.md

 yarn build-storybook
 ```

+⚠️ If you encounter errors when building, it might be the node version(like v16) is too high, we recommend using [nvm](https://github.com/nvm-sh/nvm) to downgrade the node version to v14.

 ### Serving built storybook (from docs folder)

 If you want to serve the built version you can install [http-server](https://www.npmjs.com/package/http-server):